Kartaverse/PT-Data-Nodes-Docs/docs/fuses.md

 ### ptCSV

 The "ptCSV" node allows you to extract data from a PTGui file and format it as a CSV (comma separated value) based spreadsheet.
-The output is a string datatype.
+The output is a text datatype.

 ![ptCSV](images/fuse-ptCSV.png)